A Brief Look At Painting Surfaces

-Paintings can come on a variety of different surfaces, stretched canvas is the traditional one but I also like to use boards, panels, watercolour paper and even sometimes more modern materials like glass and acrylic glass.
+Paintings can come on a variety of different surfaces, stretched canvas is the traditional one but I also like to use boards, panels, watercolour paper and even sometimes more modern materials like acrylic glass.
 This is a quick look at some of the options for paintings

 A Painting On Board

-A board is a flat board with either a canvas surface or a smooth surface to paint on.
+A flat board with either a canvas surface or a smooth surface to paint on.
 It's nice and rigid and a bit more robust than a painting on canvas which makes it ideal for shipping but it will need a frame before you can hang it on the wall.

 Suitable for oils, acrylics, resin and multimedia.